zainthemaynnn/trolling/README.md

 # trolling
 barebones program I made with autohotkey over like five days
-some example files are provided

 ## hao 2 use:
 CTRL + J to open the menu
 there are already some domos provided that you can use for testing

 ## COPY: